-After beginning the day in prayer and song, the four elements of the course are as follows:
+After beginning the day in prayer and song, the elements of the course are as follows:

-One day per week (Tuesdays 10:15 – 3:45); three 10 week terms (starting mid-September).
+The course is one day per week (Tuesdays 10:15 – 3:45); running for three x 10-week terms (starting mid-September).
 Current and upcoming term dates can be found here.

-Students are asked to pay £190 per term for the course.
+Students are asked to pay £220 per term for the course.
 Fees are due on the first day of each term.
-If you are a Church Worker your church may be willing to pay all or part of this fee.
+If you are a Church Worker, your church may be willing to pay all or part of this fee.

 What is the course like?

-Here are two MTC students speaking about their experience of the course.
+Here are several MTC students talking about their highlights from the past year:

 Ministry Training Course Director